 This article looks at the role of reference management software in qualitative research and how ATLAS.ti can help you collect references and organize research for a meaningful and robust research inquiry.

 A robust reference management system streamlines the research process by keeping track of all sources, thus preventing plagiarism and ensuring that proper acknowledgments are made in scholarly work.
-It's also vital for teamwork, allowing for shared access to reference materials, which is increasingly important in collaborative research environments.
+It's also important for teamwork, allowing for shared access to reference materials, which is increasingly important in collaborative research environments.

 At the core, reference management supports the researcher’s credibility.
 Proper citation practices, facilitated by these tools, respect intellectual property and anchor research in a trustworthy context.
 In essence, an organized reference database is not a mere convenience; it's a fundamental aspect of responsible research practice.